bennymakesstuff/Dolibarr_VWBS/README.md

 ### Integration with Project / Tasks (Workorders)
 IMPORTANT: To make this module work with project tasks you must have the extra fields (Complimentary attributes) feature of Dolibarr enabled.

+When the Module is activated it will create two database tables.
+One for WBS Versions and one for WBS Items.
+A version needs a Label, Description, RowID(Automatic) and a status (Active / Inactive).
+Items need a RowID(Automatic), Label, Status, ParentID, VersionID, Level, WBS Code.

 In the Module Settings of Projects/Leads select the Complimentary Fields (Projects) tab.
 In here you will need to add an extra field with the following settings.
 ```